 One way to tell if you have depression or mental fatigue is how you respond when the stressors are removed.
 If you cut back your work hours, take a long holiday, stop reading bad news, get off social media, get rid of clutter, go back to gym and start eating and sleeping better but you still feel low, unmotivated and constantly anxious… it’s likely you have depression.

 You need to speak to someone and get help as soon as possible before your depression gets much worse.
-To get rid of stressors in your life, find an exhaustion management programme or book yourself into a wellness centre like White River Manor that treats executive burnout.
+To get rid of stressors in your life, find an exhaustion management Program or book yourself into a wellness centre like White River Manor that treats executive burnout.

 5 stages of executive burnout